yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase2/product.md

 - Script to work functions : done
 - Input and adding tasks : done
 - Checking or highlighting completion of tasks : done
-- remove completed/unwanted tasks : done
+- Remove completed/unwanted tasks : done
-- remove all button : done
+- Remove all button : done
-- edit the task details : in progress
+- Edit the task details : in progress
 - Priority enabled tasks : in progress
-- reminder based tasks : not done
+- Reminder based tasks : not done
-- edit the color scheme to match background for CSS : not done
+- Edit the color scheme to match background for CSS : not done
-- drag and drop feature: not done
+- Drag and drop feature: not done

 ## Issues Dealt
 - Storage wasnt always working or functioning properly.
 - Remove all(clear button) was always active irrespective of our preference.
-- Redesigning and E- Modelling.
+- Redesigning and Remodelling.

 ## Strength